codeigniter4/CodeIgniter4/user_guide_src/source/database/examples.rst

     > php spark db:table my_table

-If table ``my_table`` is not in the database, the CodeIgniter displays a list of available tables to select.
+If table ``my_table`` is not in the database, CodeIgniter displays a list of available tables to select.
 You can also use only the following command without the table name.
 In this case, the table name will be asked ::

     > php spark db:table